antonlau-1/train_query_fastapi/README.md

 The app is containerised with a local Postgres DB of your choice and a pytest module that will run tests on the api using test.py everytime the docker container is created.

+You may want to create a virtual env, you can do so using the venv library in python: python3 -m venv path/to/venv source path/to/venv/bin/activate (macOS) OR path\to\venv\Scripts\activate (Windows)

 Please define your own .env file with the following entries:
 POSTGRES_DB=your-db-name
 POSTGRES_USER=your-role-to-access-db